Q&A Webcast Episode: 8 May 2011

-In this 8 May 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on reasoning from the prisoner's dilemma, hiring people with an internet presence, the morality and limits of revenge, building codes, numbers of men versus women in objectivism, wealth creation, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 8 May 2011, I answered questions on reasoning from the Prisoner's Dilemma, hiring people with an internet presence, the morality and limits of revenge, building codes, numbers of men versus women in Objectivism, wealth creation, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: Here's what's on my plate of late.
 Last week, I testified in defense of free speech at hearing on Colorado's campaign finance laws.
 I'm still working on my updates to Explore Atlas Shrugged.
 This week, I'm going to be working on my two lectures on pride for ATLOSCon.
 And here's the video of my short talk on Cookie Cutter Medicine.